 The MLA Handbook is the creation of the Modern Language Association (MLA), and is the standard style guide for languages and literatures.
-The current edition focuses on core elements commons to all types of materials, as follows:

 All citations in MLA appear in text, as a parenthetical note after the sentence in which the material is cited.
 The works cited provides all the bibliographical information on the source, so the in text citation only requires Author Lastname and a Page Number.
 This is bracketed in parentheses and placed before the period at the end of the sentence.